alexandre-touret/api-first-workshop/docs/workshop.md

 ℹ️ All the stack is provided through the [Quarkus Dev Services](https://quarkus.io/guides/dev-services).
 You don't therefore have to bother yourself about ramping it up.

 ✅ Now validate your setup browsing the Quarkus DEV-UI.
-Go to the VS Code Port panel and click on the url exposing the port ``8080`` and add the ``/q/dev-ui`` suffix.
+Go to the VS Code Port panel

 Select the port tab: